Where did we lose our way? At what point did we toss all care to the wind and start admitting that we like some of the most absurd music out there?

 I'd say the answer for most of us is around the time the internet was released to the public, but for the Russians, we have to dig deeper.

 Back in 1976, Eduard Khil sung his own baritone version of "I Am Glad, 'Cause I'm Finally Returning Back Home."
 Except this time he added his own non-lexicable vocable (nonsense syllables) twist to it by singing nearly one logatome the entire time.
-I used a bunch of big words that I literally just learned that all amount to this guy using the sound for "lol" through an entire show tune.
+I used a bunch of big words that I literally just learned that all amount to this guy using the sound for "lol" through an entire show tune, like an absolute madman.

 This track was rediscovered and uploaded in 2009 and went down in the internet hall of fame (another of Khil's countless lifetime awards) as "Trololo."
 Check it out:

-The fact that this guy is so comfortable and confident makes me think he's either a complete boss playa or a complete psychotic.
+The fact that this guy is so comfortable and confident makes me think he's either a complete boss player or a complete psychotic.

 Fast forward to 2001 and Vitas, a multi-award winning Latvian known as the Russian Chayanne, puts on a New Year's performance that's out of this world.
 Known for designing his own stage outfits, he shot for the stars this time and went for the classic New Age Pleiadian extraterrestrial dance party style.

 Like the homie Mr. Trololo above, Vitas chose to make a ton of weird noises and flick his tongue around during the chorus while barely dancing (minus that slick wrist movement) while everyone else cut a rug.
 Check it:

 I'm now firmly convinced that we've been infiltrated by and possessed by a species from another planet and star system altogether that are still struggling to learn to control the human vocal apparatus.
 Or there's something seriously wrong with the Russian music scene.